HewlettPackard/hpe-sd-cloud/kubernetes/examples/elk/README.md

 service/sdui-nodeport deleted
 ```

-To delete the EDB deployment, please follow the delete procedures as described in the respective examples.
+To delete the PostgreSQL deployment, please follow the delete procedures as described in the respective examples.

 ### 5. How to check SD-ELK stack is working and first steps